borisl16/CV/README.md

 ## Skills

 - **Adaptable -** New pairing partner every day, new group project team every week, that is fine with me.
 As part of my previous role, I used to work and supervise people from variuos backgrounds.
-That was not a challenge, indeed I manage to see it as opportunity.
+That was not a challenge, indeed I see it as an opportunity.
 Example, some people need more moral support and other to be told straigh what is the task, in both scenarios the result is always successful.
 - **Team player -** It is one of the biggest cliche, but the truth is that you cannot be part of the team eventually you will be out.
 Example, for the final project, I went with majority for using the framework, so I was team player and adaptle at the same time.
 - **Communication -** Honesty is the best policy, this is my moto.
 It has never let me down, that applies for all levels of communication: coaches, pairing partners, team leaders, managers, directors etc.